Do Go On - 400 - The Millennium Dome Heist

 Really?

-to make these little flags by the police,
+Because they've been commissioned to make these little flags by the police.

-like you know making a political statement at the same time yeah there you go that's that's pretty
+But then also, like, you know, making a political statement at the same time.

 I've drank six litres of water already today.